pi-lar/neuropil/doc/source/contributers.rst

 2017       @eugenia                     lua binding, documentation, abi design 2020       @NGIZero                     financial sponsorship of pheromone routing
-                                        discovery and search algorithms 2020       Carolin Zöbelein             math review for probability based routing development of simulator for pheromone distribution 2020       Yannik Sander                NixOS packaging
+                                        discovery and search algorithms 2021       @NGIAssure                   financial sponsorship of distributed time, linked-data time-stamping and efficiency measures 2020       Carolin Zöbelein             math review for probability based routing development of simulator for pheromone distribution 2020       Yannik Sander                NixOS packaging
 ========== ============================ ======================================================

-If you woud like to be mentioned, or not mentioned, or want to change the text/description, please drop us a note or send a pull request with your request.
+If you would like to be mentioned, or not mentioned, or want to change the text/description, please drop us a note or send a pull request with your request.